-We supply battery powered SID signs so they are able to be moved by a single person, but this may not be practicable.
-Each is supplied with a spare battery and a charger to allow it to be swapped when necessary and both have the option of a data collection facility for a small additional cost.
-Delivery time will be 10-12 weeks from the order being placed.
+Each SID is battery powered and can be moved by a single person, although this may not be practicable.
+The sign is supplied with a spare battery and charger to allow it to be swapped when necessary.
+There is the option to include a data collection facility for an additional cost.
+Delivery time will be approximately 12 weeks from the order being placed.

-There are two versions available; the Mini and Advanced type.
-Battery life is about four weeks for the Mini and about one week for the Advanced sign; although in either case this is traffic dependent.
-The Mini sign is relatively lightweight with an electronic display to show actual vehicle speed between 20-40mph, which flashes for those above the 30mph limit.
-The Advanced sign has a larger display and includes a 'SLOW DOWN' legend but is significantly heavier.
-However, either sign can easily be transferred between locations with the correct training, although the Mini SID is recommended due to lighter weight.
+Two versions are available; the Mini or the Advanced type.
+Battery life is dependent on traffic volume but about four weeks for the Mini SID and about one week for the Advanced version.
+The Mini SID is relatively lightweight with an electronic display to show actual vehicle speed above 25mph.
+It flashes for those above the 30mph limit and blanks at 40mph to discourage "high scores".
+The Advanced sign has an identical speed display and includes a 'SLOW DOWN' legend beneath but is significantly heavier.

+Either SID is easily transferable between locations with the correct training, although the Mini SID is recommended as a more lightweight device.
+There is no option for a solar powered system as this creates additional risks when moving the sign near the highway.